-CEPM’s Organisation’s Project Management Maturity Model (CEPM-OPM2)
+CEPM’s Organisation’s Project Management Maturity Assessment Model (CEPM-OPMMA)

-In 1998-99, CEPM evolved a most unique and comprehensive state-of-the-art maturity model to assess and measure the Organisation’s Project Management Maturity (CEPM-OPM2) during the training programs it conducted for BHEL across their various divisions.
+In 1998-99, CEPM evolved a most unique and comprehensive state-of-the-art maturity model to assess and measure the Organisation’s Project Management Maturity (CEPM-OPMMA) during the training programs it conducted for BHEL across their various divisions.
 This model to assess and measure the PM maturity of organisations was developed by the globally well known PM expert, Adesh Jain, who was then Director In-Charge of CEPM who had 30 years of industry experience having worked in North America and India.

 CEPM’s PM Maturity Model was developed keeping both global and Indian work scenario especially Indian CPSUs in focus.
 The model has 6 levels and checks 18 separate attributes to assess the maturity and was further developed over the years.

-CEPM-OPM2 is most robust as it covers:
+CEPM-OPMMA is most robust as it covers:

 - Organisation Culture